 8. Use Furloughs for Non-Violent Prisoners

 A furlough is a temporary leave of absence.
-Commonly used in Norwegian prisons, furloughs could be used to permit trustworthy prisoners to leave the premises for the day or over the weekend.
-Furlough prisoners could spend their time working, with family, or volunteering.
+Commonly used in Norwegian prisons, furloughs permit trustworthy prisoners to leave the premises for the day or over the weekend.
+Furlough prisoners can spend their time working, with family, or volunteering.